tuvrai/drawsimple/README.md

 I think the project can be extended in the future as i have ideas for new features.
 The target is to create software with many features, yet very easy to use because of keyboard binds and clear, basic interface

-I'm glad to discuss every problems with app;
 I'm also open for every suggestion.

 # CREDITS